tez-capital/docs.tez.capital_content/en/tezgov/tutorials/voting-on-etherlink-proposals.md

 After confirmation, the page refreshes within ~30 seconds to reflect your vote.

-> **⚠️ PASS votes count toward quorum** (participation requirement) but don't affect the supermajority tally.
+> **ℹ️ INFO:** PASS votes count toward quorum (participation requirement) but don't affect the supermajority tally.
 If you want to support a proposal but don't feel strongly, PASS is better than abstaining.

 ### 5. Cooldown and Activation